 - The Sunshine Coast Airport is located near Maroochydore, 30 minutes south of Noosa

 Just outside Montville, check in to Spicers Clovelly Estate.
-Set on nine hectares of farmland, this boutique homestead offers 13 rooms and two event spaces.
+Set on nine hectares (22 acres) of farmland, this boutique homestead offers 13 rooms and two event spaces.
 After settling in, host a cheese and wine matching experience on the library deck or challenge your team to a wine-blending competition.
 For dinner, sit down to a seven-course degustation menu of fine local produce in the estate’s acclaimed restaurant, The Long Apron.

 Transfer 15 minutes by car to sister property Spicers Tamarind Retreat in the hinterland town of Maleny.
 Surrounded by lush rainforest, the retreat has 22 guest rooms and two event venues.
 Host an interactive cooking class for up to 18 people at The Tamarind Cooking School, then match your dish with Australian wine for lunch.

 Make the most of this idyllic setting with a relaxing treatment in Spa Anise, a dip in the swimming pool or a self-guided walk along the sculpture trail.
 If you’d like to venture further afield, play a round of golf at the Maleny Golf Club or explore the region with local photographer Ben Messina.
-He will show you how to capture landscapes during a guided photography tour of the hinterland’s rainforests and waterfalls.
+He will show you how to capture landscapes during an exclusive guided photography tour of the hinterland’s rainforests and waterfalls.